snowclipsed/snowclipsed.github.io/portfolio/posts/rubiks-cube-1.md

 Traditional algorithmic solvers struggle with this enormousness, and this is why clever methods like the [two phase solver](https://kociemba.org/math/twophase.htm) exist.
 They narrow down the search space by satisfying a set of conditions.
 Learnt algorithms are the same way, they create latent representations and have biases which allow them to cut through most of the search space.

-So you think about it, a Rubik's cube is exactly the kind of long-horizon problem we're looking to test - it takes multiple steps to reach the solution space, and it is verifiable that they reached a solution.
+So if you think about it, a Rubik's cube is exactly the kind of long-horizon problem we're looking to test - it takes multiple steps to reach the solution space, and it is verifiable that they reached a solution.
 The state graph is vertex-transitive (every scramble looks like every other scramble from the right vantage point), so there are no privileged "easy corners" where the agent can camp.

 Best of all, God, on an alias of the brute-force cluster that exhaustively enumerated the cube state group - has announced that the diameter of this graph is [20 moves in the half-turn metric](https://www.cube20.org/).
 Twenty!
 That is a _constant_ that fits inside a tweet (and makes our problem tractable to learn for an agent), yet the shortest path between two arbitrary vertices is still long enough to punish greedy myopia.
 ![alt text](godstable.png)

 The cube is also _deterministic_.
-Which means, in principle, you only need the starting state to solve the whole thing - that's why blindfolded cubing exists!
+Which means, in principle, you only need the starting state to solve the whole thing - that's why [blindfolded cubing](https://jperm.net/bld) exists!
 But it's hard because you cannot state-action mappings, the key again is cutting down these massive search spaces through learnt approaches.

 Humans get around this by only memorizing small algorithms like PLL using learning and pattern recognition to know _when_ to apply a combination of these algorithms to get closer to the solution.